ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/nic.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+* `firewallType` (string)
+	* description: The type of firewall rules that will be allowed on the NIC.
+If not specified, the default INGRESS value is used.
+	* possible values: "BIDIRECTIONAL";"EGRESS";"INGRESS"
+* `mac` (string)
+	* description: The MAC address of the NIC.
 * `name` (string)
 	* description: The name of the  resource.
 * `serverConfig` (object)